MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-logicaldevice-onlinedevice.md

 ---
-Description: 'The OnlineDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method.' ms.assetid: 'c96b5653-1e5e-421a-b2fe-65ee9ee94ee4'
+Description: The OnlineDevice method has been deprecated in lieu of the more general RequestStateChange method that directly overlaps with the functionality provided by this method. ms.assetid: c96b5653-1e5e-421a-b2fe-65ee9ee94ee4
-title: 'OnlineDevice method of the CIM\_LogicalDevice class'
+title: OnlineDevice method of the CIM\_LogicalDevice class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OnlineDevice method of the CIM\_LogicalDevice class